The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 14. Ostrich

-Ostriches are enormous birds that are unable to fly.
+Ostriches are enormous birds that cannot fly.
 Their appearance differs depending on whether they are male or female; males have a black body with white tail feathers, while females have brown feathers covering their entire body.

 They have long, slender legs, as well as a long neck that is somewhat small.